Academic-ID/academicAI/Responsible AI in Academia.md

 ---

+It is an exciting time for AI research and the use of AI in research.
 Below are some preliminary guidance principles that academics, researchers and students can follow when using generative AI to assist with their research or in situations where generative AI forms the subject of their research.

-The use of generative AI in research is not inherently bad practice.
-In fact, it has the potential to accelerate and enrich many aspects of the research process, from hypothesis generation to data analysis to dissemination.
+The use of generative AI in research has the potential to accelerate and enrich many aspects of the research process, from hypothesis generation to data analysis to dissemination.
 However, to ensure the reproducibility and integrity of research that involves or utilises generative AI, it is vital to be transparent about its use.

-We are still learning about the impact of these different technologies and the vast configuration options already available to users.
-As such, it is essential that users of this technology are transparent and specific about the use of generative AI.
+We are still learning about the impact of this technology and we are faced with an ever growing array of models all with variable usage parameters.
+As such, it is essential that users of generative AI are transparent and specific about its use.

 Including details on AI use and specific details on models and parameters utilised will help the community build a clearer picture of AI capabilities and move the field forward.
-It is an exciting time for AI research and the use of AI in research.

 These guidelines are preliminary and are being incrementally expanded and improved.
 As such, these should not be relied on solely but used in conjunction